 Why Choose NeJame Law?

 NeJame Law has the rare distinction to be recognized by the legal community, ranking as both AV-rated (highest ranking available) and the prestigious Bar Register of Preeminent Lawyers, the definitive guide to the most distinguished law firms in the United States.
 Additionally, NeJame Law has been voted "Best Law Firm in Central Florida" on multiple occasions and its attorneys have been awarded many recognitions including "Best Lawyers in Orlando" by Orlando Style Magazine, "Legal Elite" by Florida Trend Magazine, and "50 More Powerful People in Orlando" by Orlando Magazine.
 With a reputation for excellence, success, integrity, and tenacity, our lawyers have handled some of the highest profile cases in the country.
 Our lawyers have appeared in different national media, including The New York Times, ABC, NBC, CBS, CNN, HLN, MSNBC, FOX News, and Aljazeera, as well as regularly appearing locally.

 Florida requires you to seek medical attention within 14 days of the accident or otherwise you will lose the right to make a claim.
 This is a strict and hard fast law.
 You MUST seek medical attention within this time or you will lose your claim.
 NeJame Law can assist you in finding or recommending the right health care provider for your injury if you do not have one of your own.
 Seek the best possible care that you can afford.

-Contact an experienced Orlando personal injury attorney at (407) 500-0000.
+Contact our experienced Orlando personal injury attorney at (407) 500-0000.
 Our compassionate and experienced legal team would be honored to assist you.